chrismurray1980/milestone-project-4-online-cookbook/readme.md

 #### browse all recipes function

 This function finds all recipes sorted based on the number of likes.
-The number of recipes returned is the counted and the search_results.html rendered.
+The number of recipes returned is then counted and the search_results.html rendered.

 #### add recipe function